marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_PeristalticPump.md

 ### Method Description and Rationale

-This protocol describes the collection and filtration of seawater samples through a 0.22 µm sterile filter capsule to capture eDNA and DNA-containing particulates.
-DNA will later be extracted from these samples for multi-locus metabarcoding.
-The protocol is intended for water collected with a niskin bottle mounted on a ship-deployed CTD rosette sampler.
+This protocol describes the collection and filtration of seawater samples through a 0.22 µm PVDF sterile filter capsule to capture eDNA and DNA-containing particulates.
+DNA will later be extracted from these samples for multi-locus metabarcoding and qPCR analysis.
+The protocol is intended for water collected with a niskin bottle mounted on a ship-deployed CTD rosette sampler or ROV, but it can also be employed for samples collected by hand.

 ### Spatial Coverage and Environment(s) of Relevance

-This protocol has been used to filter eDNA from tens of thousands of seawater samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
+This protocol has been used to filter eDNA from tens of thousands of seawater samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska) as well as from the freshwater Lake Washington.
 Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required